SoftUni-Internal/interactive-content/EN/00-Encapsulation/02-Access-Modifiers.md

 # Default Access Modifier

-Does not explicitly declare an access modifier
+When we do not specifically declare a modifier, a Default Access Modifier gets in power

 ```java
 class Team {